Genomics-CRT/Data-Science-For-Life-Science/Introduction_to_Python/Basics_in_Python.md

 ## Operators
 Python uses the same operators as R.

-`+  - * /` which is addition, subtraction, multipication, and division.
+`+  - * / **` which is addition, subtraction, multipication,division, exponent.

-You can try these out by typing the code into the editor and pressing F9 to run the line, you will see the answer show up in the console.
+You can try these out by typing code into the editor and pressing F9 to run the line, you will see the answer show up in the console.

 ## Variables
 Variables are a way to store values for use later in your code.